 The Ecosystem 2

-(which looks suspiciously like a design by Heath Robinson a vertical grower and designer) includes numerous enhancements over its predecessor including a separate tank, increased number of plant sites, and more versatility with selection of growing media.
+(which looks suspiciously like a design by Heath Robinson a vertical grower and designer) includes numerous enhancements over its predecessor including a separate tank, an increased number of plant sites, and more versatility with a selection of growing media.